cloudmesh-community/book/chapters/prg/python/scikit-learn/scikit-learn-k-means.md

 Scikit learn also enables users to preprocess the data using modules like preprocessing and feature extraction which can then be used for machine learning.

+## Installation

+If you already have a working installation of numpy and scipy, the easiest way to install scikit-learn is using pip

+    $ pip install numpy
+    $ pip install scipy -U
+    $ pip install -U scikit-learn

 ## Supervised Learning

 Supervised Learning is used in machine learning when we already know a set of output predictions based on input characterstics and based on that we need to predict the target for a new input.
 Training data is used to train the model which then can be used to predict the output from a bounded set.